microsoft/vscode-docs/docs/terminal/shell-integration.md

 ![Clicking a successful command decoration shows a context menu containing items: Copy Output, Copy Output as HTML, Rerun Command and How does this work?](images/shell-integration/decoration-menu.png)

-The command decorations can be configured with the following settings:
+The command and overview ruler decorations can be configured with the setting `terminal.integrated.shellIntegration.decorationsEnabled` setting.

-- `terminal.integrated.shellIntegration.decorationsEnabled`
-- `terminal.integrated.shellIntegration.decorationIcon`
-- `terminal.integrated.shellIntegration.decorationIconSuccess`
-- `terminal.integrated.shellIntegration.decorationIconError`

 ### Command navigation